Aliases for EIF4EBP1 Gene

 GeneCards Summary for EIF4EBP1 Gene

 EIF4EBP1 (Eukaryotic Translation Initiation Factor 4E Binding Protein 1) is a Protein Coding gene.
-Diseases associated with EIF4EBP1 include tracheal cancer and tuberous sclerosis.
+Diseases associated with EIF4EBP1 include tuberous sclerosis and tracheal cancer.
 Among its related pathways are Gene Expression and Signaling by GPCR.
 GO annotations related to this gene include translation initiation factor binding and eukaryotic initiation factor 4E binding.
 An important paralog of this gene is EIF4EBP2.

 UniProtKB/Swiss-Prot for EIF4EBP1 Gene